vbookshelf/Gospel-Bot/README.md

 - Uses Javascript SpeechSynthesis to convert text to speech
 - Has visual audio cues for deaf users
 - Can be rebranded and self-hosted on any shared web hosting platform
+- Respects user privacy.
+No analytics or tracking is built into the design.

 <br>